abd-ellilah/tutorial-git/README.md

+#tutorial
-#tutorial for gt and git hub
+for gt and git hub!